 - Group EL children for dELD, to the degree practicable, according to their level of English language proficiency and offer focused instruction designed to strengthen and expand existing language skills through collaborative and individualized activities followed by guided and independent practice.
-Ensure that dELD instruction also incorporates the strategies identified in iELD. - When planning, analyze the language demands of texts and tasks.
-Incorporate specific vocabulary and language structures that will be encountered in literacy activities and other content areas.
-Assess prior knowledge and activate, focus on, or build background information, key vocabulary, and language structures. - Call children's attention to specific language that expands and enriches ideas, such as verb tenses used in a lesson about weather.
-Encourage its use through rephrasing and prompts (e.g., "Yes, the wind blows.
-Because it happened yesterday, we say the wind blew."; "Can you tell us about something else that happened yesterday?
-Turn to your partner and work together to come up with a sentence."). - Incorporate activities that help children discover and understand how English works (e.g., word sorts, deconstructing and reconstructing text, teaching word parts and word families).
-For example, teach how the letter "s" is used at the end of many English nouns as a suffix to create a plural form. - Use dELD time to front-load or revisit the content and language demands children will or have experienced in content lessons.
+Ensure that dELD instruction also incorporates the strategies identified in iELD. - Analyze the language demands of texts and tasks and plan to incorporate specific vocabulary and language structures that will be encountered in literacy activities and other content areas.
+Assess prior knowledge and prepare to activate, focus on, or build background information, key vocabulary, and language structures. - Call children's attention to specific language that expands and enriches ideas, such as nouns that add details.
+Encourage its use through definition, illustration, rephrasing, and prompts (e.g., "Today we're going to talk about a word that may be new to you, 'length.'
+Say it with me, 'length.'
+Length means how long something is from one end to the other.
+For example, the length of my shoe [holding it up and measuring] is longer than the length of this shoe [holding it up and measuring].
+The length of this paper [holding it up and measuring] is longer than the length of this one."). - Incorporate activities that help children discover and understand how English works (e.g., word sorts, teaching word parts and word families).
+For example, teach how the letter "s" is used at the end of many English nouns to create a plural form. - Use dELD time to front-load or revisit the content and language demands children will or have experienced in content lessons.
 For example, introduce or review essential vocabulary, use visuals and graphic organizers, and provide children support for collaborative discussion about new content. - Help children understand complex sentences by modeling how to unpack them into shorter sentences or phrases.
-An example drawn from a history- social science read-aloud is the sentence, "In addition to creating rules and laws to promote safety and order, communities establish rules and laws to ensure fair treatment of people and to protect everyone's rights."
-The sentence can be broken into shorter sentences and displayed on sentence strips, (e.g., "Rules and laws promote safety."
-"Rules and laws promote order."
-"Communities establish rules and laws.").
-The class discusses the shorter sentences, and the teacher clarifies word meanings along the way (safety, order, fair treatment) and also notes any special words or phrases that
+An example drawn from a science read-aloud is the sentence, "An object's characteristics (such as roundness and weight) determine how easy or difficult it is to push or pull."
+The sentence can be broken into shorter sentences and displayed on sentence strips (e.g., "Objects have different characteristics"; "Objects can differ in roundness and weight").
+The children discuss the shorter sentences, and the teacher clarifies word meanings along the way (e.g., "characteristics," "weight") and also notes any special words that connect ideas within the original sentence (e.g., the phrase "such as" indicates examples).

-- connect ideas within the original sentence (e.g., the phrase "In addition" tells us that there is more). - Model and engage children in guided practice connecting and condensing ideas in shared language activities.
-Focus on commonly used phrases as well as connecting words or phrases (e.g., because, after, then, a long time ago, suddenly) to link ideas, events, or reasons and combine clauses to create precise and detailed sentences. - Model and engage children in guided practice expanding and enriching ideas in shared language activities by adding different types and tenses of verbs (e.g., walk or prance, does or did), adding new adjectives to nouns (e.g., large or enormous, good or terrific), and adding details with prepositional phrases (e.g., after the party, under the table).
+- Model and engage children in guided practice connecting and condensing ideas in shared language activities.
+Focus on commonly used phrases as well as connecting words or phrases (e.g., because, after, then, a long time ago, suddenly) to link ideas, events, or reasons and combine clauses. - Model and engage children in guided practice expanding and enriching ideas in shared language activities by adding different types and tenses of verbs (e.g., walk or prance, does or did), adding new adjectives to nouns (e.g., large or enormous, good or terrific), and adding details with prepositional phrases (e.g., after the party, under the table).